xwmx/spotlight-actions/README.md

 # spotlight-login-shortcuts

 Use Spotlight on macOS for fast user switching, opening the login window, and other account operations.

+`spotlight-login-shortcuts` generates an application for each username.
+When one these applications is launched with Spotlight, the login window for that account is opened, just as if the account is selected in the menu bar dropdown.

+Additional applications are created for other account operations
+including:

+- "Login Window.app"
+    - Opens the Login Window
+- "Sleep.app"
+    - Puts the system to sleep.
+- "Log Out.app"
+    - Logs out of the current user account.

+## Usage

+Simply run `spotlight-login-shortcuts` from the terminal to generate the application bundles in `/Applications/Spotlight Shortcuts`.